synpse-hq/slurm-cluster/README.md

 - `mini` - JupyterLab, master, compute nodes and storage.
 Can run srun, sbatch, squeue, sacct.
 - `multi` - (*coming soon*) All + multi-node.
+- `auto` - (*coming soon*) automated Slurm operator that can automatically add more nodes into the cluster, manages configuration, shared storage and DNS.

 ## Prerequisites